H1ppx/HammingCode-Ti84/README.md

 # HammingCode-Ti84
 Hamming(7,4) Code encryption and decryption using Ti-84
-Note: All code is written for Ti-84, all files require Ti Connect to deply to an actual device This project was inspired by JHU-CTY's Advance Cryptology Course taught by Dr. David Perry, a cryptologic mathematician at the National Security Agency.
-Since CE files are not supported by Git Hub for showing code both programs are displayed below: (some characters are not supported on github)
+Note: All code is written for Ti-84, all files require Ti Connect to deply to an actual device Since CE files are not supported by Git Hub for showing code both programs are displayed below: (some characters are not supported on github)

 HC74E.8xp //Encryption Algorithm